dusty-nv/jetson-inference/docs/pytorch-collect.md

 <br/>
 <sup>Transfer Learning - Classification</sup></s></p>

-# Collecting your own Datasets
+# Collecting your own Classification Datasets

 In order to collect your own datasets for training customized models to classify objects or scenes of your choosing, we've created an easy-to-use tool called `camera-capture` for capturing and labelling images on your Jetson from live video: